The how to check BIOS version article is a supplementary page for the successful American Megatrends BIOS Update article.

 I was hesitant to include this method as a means of identifying your computers BIOS because the Registry should be avoided at all costs if you do not know what you are doing.

 However, on the other hand, the article would not be complete without covering this option.
 We are not changing anything.
-We are simply search, and so long as stick to the steps below, no damage should occur.
+We are simply to search, and so long as stick to the steps below, no damage should occur.

 1. Load the Run Command Window by selecting Start > Run, or select the Windows Key + R key.
 Enter "regedit" (without quotations) the click OK to load the Registry Editor.